Site Map

 HT does have some risks.
 It may increase your risk for:

-Despite these concerns, for many women, HT is a safe way to treat menopause symptoms.
+Despite these concerns, for many women, HT is a safe and effective way to treat menopause symptoms.

 Currently, experts are unclear on how long you should take HT.
 Some professional groups suggest that you can take HT for menopause symptoms for longer periods if there is no medical reason to discontinue the medicine.
 For many women, low doses of HT may be enough to control troublesome symptoms.
 Low doses of HT tend to have few side effects.
 These are all issues to discuss with your health care provider.